imbadatgit/cycleUI/README.md

 I simply connected these to the pin #2 and 5v on the Digispark.
 I further added a pulldown resistor between pin #2 and ground.
-The Digispark then counts revolutions and measures the time between them to calculate speed, distance, and potentially other useful stats (not implemented).
+The Digispark counts revolutions and measures the time between, from which the UI calculates speed and distance.